 Backups

 StackGres supports manual and automated backups, based on Postgres continuous archiving, that is base backups plus WAL (write ahead log) archiving, as well as backup lifecycle management.
-To achieve maximum durability, backups are stored on cloud/object storage and volume snapshots.
+To achieve maximum durability, backups are stored on cloud/object storage and/or volume snapshots.
 S3, GCP, Azure Blob, and S3-compatible object storages are supported as on cloud/object storage.

 Cluster Backup Configuration